robberphex/iTerm2-zmodem/README.md

 Setup is pretty simple:

-1) Save the iterm2-send-zmodem.sh in /usr/local/bin/
+1) Save the iterm2-send-zmodem.sh and iterm2-recv-zmodem.sh scripts in /usr/local/bin/

-2) Set this up as as a Trigger in iTerm 2 like so:
+2) Set up a Trigger in iTerm 2 like so:

 Build newer than 1.0.0.20111026